Continuing Your Teacher Development after a TEFL Course

 What is your plan for after you complete your CELTA or other TEFL course?
-Perhaps, you want to move abroad and just teach for a few years?
+Perhaps you want to move abroad and just teach for a few years?
 Maybe you intend to train others on how to become English teachers in the future?
-Perhaps you would really like to become a Director of Studies?
-Whatever your goal, it is important that you continue working on your teacher development after your TEFL course.
+Or you would really like to become a Director of Studies?
+Whatever your goal, it is important that you continue developing as a teacher after your TEFL course.

 Before Taking a New Teaching Job

 Before you accept a teaching position, find out from your potential employer what continuing professional development opportunities are offered at the school or what the school does to ensure staff development.
 Asking about ways to continue your teacher development will not only make you sound keen to your potential employer but will also help you to assess if the school will be able to provide you with the support you need.

 In an ideal situation, the school where you teach would have a support network in place for new teachers.
 You would be assigned a mentor, someone to whom you can address questions and who would introduce you to the school and explain how things are done.
 You would have your lessons observed, would be given constructive feedback and you would have an opportunity to observe the lessons of senior teachers.
 The school would also run workshops or other training events for staff.
 However, if that is not the case, do not panic.
 There are things you can do on your own.

 One of the best ways to improve your teaching is to reflect on your lessons.
 Take stock at the end of each lesson, or at the end of the day.
 Think about what went well and not so well during your lessons.
 What would you do again and what would you do differently next time?
 Keeping a journal with notes about your lessons will help you to figure out your strengths and things you need to work on.
 It will also help you to remember good practices which you can reuse in lessons.
 From time to time you could also ask your students for feedback on your teaching.